hugeblank/allium-cc/README.md

 # BagelBot
 BagelBot is a simple lua plugin interface for minecraft.
 It uses Computercraft's Command Computer, and Computronics's Creative Chatbox to function.
+## Install
+It is highly recommended that you use ccgithub to clone the repository into your command computer.
+**1.** `pastebin run p8PJVxC4`
+You can view the repository here: https://github.com/eric-wieser/computercraft-github From installing this, you can now install a variety of BagelBot plugins that are also found on github.
+Plugins for BagelBot can be quite hefty in terms of how many files they have, and ccgithub is the best option for installation.
+To install BagelBot, run this command
+**2.** `github clone hugeblank/BagelBot`
+and just like that, BagelBot is installed.

 ## API
 The current API is as follows, prefixed by "bagelBot." (subject to change):